 \section{Algorithm: Unbiased Player Updates and Auxiliary Variables}

-Given that \geg{} suitably captures the top-$k$ GEP, we now develop an iterative algorithm to approximate its solution.
+Given that \geg{} suitably captures the top-$k$ \gep{}, we now develop an iterative algorithm to approximate its solution.
 The basic approach we take is to perform parallel gradient ascent on all player utilities simultaneously.
+We focus on this approach in particular because it aligns with the predominant machine learning paradigm and hardware.
 We will first write down the gradient of each player's utility and then introduce several simplifications for the purpose of enabling unbiased estimates in the stochastic setting.

 Up to scaling factors, the gradient of player $i$'s utility function with respect to $\hat{v}_i$ is